 More fun and games

 The keyboard comes with bluetooth connector for playing audio over bluetooth.
 This seems like a function that is less essential than using the keyboard for the lyric function.
-Casio could have included the proper Micro-USB cable.
+Casio should have included the proper Micro-USB cable, don’t you think?

 I downloaded the manual and it seems to indicate that I may possibly be able to transfer the lyric files to the keyboard via a USB Flash drive.
 So I think that’s my next attempt.
 It’s now Sunday and Casio support isn’t staffed today.